What is egg tempera?

 Are the paintings framed?

 No the painting is ready to hang without a frame.
 The rounded edges and the thick birch plywood makes it a complete piece.
 However I understand that you may want it framed for specific reason.
-I do not offer framing services.
-Any local framer can do the job.
-Some of the paintings that are more than one piece are framed.
-I note that in my shop.
+Some paintings will work really well with my hand gilded frame that I make in my studio.
+I can suggest framing options and offer to frame it at an extra cost.
+Email me for enquiries.

 Where can I see your paintings?